Drew-Alleman/csgo-hops/README.md

 # csgo-hops
-A CSGO bunny-hop cheat compilied and randomized via a python script
+A CSGO bunny-hop cheat compilied and randomized by a python script

 ## Features
 * Bunny Hop